renpy/renpy/sphinx/source/config.rst

     If not None, this should be a string giving the default language that the game is translated into by the translation framework.

+.. var:: config.locale_to_language_function = ...

+    A function that determines the language used by the game by the user's locale.
+    It takes 2 arguments, the ISO code of the locale and region.
+    It should return a string of existing translation or None.

 .. var:: config.main_menu = [ ... ]

     The default main menu, when not using screens.
 For more details,